Spinach Orzo Salad with Cranberries and Goat Cheese

 Jump to Recipe

-When I got home last week, I immediately recreated the salad for my family.
-As always, I loved it, but my guys?
-The kids thought the fresh cranberries were too tart.
+As always, I loved the salad, but my guys?
+The kids decided that the fresh cranberries were too tart.
 (Crazy kids!)

-I like this salad every bit as much with dried cranberries as I do with fresh cranberries – and that’s a huge win, since fresh cranberries aren’t available more than a few weeks a year.
+So, the next time I made the salad, I went with dried cranberries and it was a win across the board.
+I like this salad every bit as much with dried cranberries as I do with fresh cranberries – and that’s an even bigger win, since fresh cranberries aren’t available more than a few weeks a year.

 Spinach Orzo Salad

-Kitchen tip: I’ve used both plain goat cheese and a honey goat cheese for this pasta and they’re both delicious.
+I’ve used both plain goat cheese and a honey goat cheese for this pasta and they’re both delicious.

 However, I really loved the added flavor from the hint of honey in the specialty goat cheese.
 If you can find it at your store, give it a try!